-Looking for career training from an accredited Veterinary Assistant school?
+Looking for Veterinary Assistant career training from an institutionally accredited school?

 Ross has Veterinary Assistant Training Programs throughout Michigan.
 All Ross Medical Education Center campuses and Ross College in Sylvania, OH are institutionally Accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 Few jobs out there are as gratifying and personally fulfilling as those where you get to improve the lives and health of animals.
 As a Veterinary Assistant, you’ll do just that, while also enjoying the benefits of an exciting career field with employment expected to grow by 10% from 2012 to 2022.*

 For some, it’s a calling.
 For others, it’s a chance to fulfill a lifelong dream.
 But no matter what brings you to the path of a career improving the lives and health of animals as a Veterinary Assistant, it takes a respected and challenging program to complete the journey.
 As a student in the Veterinary Assistant Program at Ross Medical Education Center, you’ll receive outstanding instruction.

 Working as a Veterinary Assistant you’ll use a blend of clinical skills like animal anatomy and physiology, medical terminology, and treatment methods with essential office skills like computers, medical records, and clerical procedures.

 A Powerful Career in the Growing Field of Veterinary Health

 When you enroll in Ross’ Veterinary Assistant Program, you’ll be on a path toward a new career in a growing field.
 In fact, Ross’ Veterinary Assistant program focuses on:

 - Helping to prepare students to succeed in a variety of settings, including veterinary clinics, animal hospitals, and research laboratories.

 - Providing an abundance of opportunities to apply your knowledge and skills in laboratory activities, guided practice, as well as real-world professional settings.

 - Focus on Clinical skills: